(Following is a report of an article I wrote for the IBGS site)

 On the most part, golf has gotten overly expensive.
-As a result the majority of the golf population is going to evaluate golf’s value.
-And yes, the golf industry is not going to like what they decide to do…which is not play golf.
+As a result, the majority of the golf population is going to evaluate golf’s value.
+And yes, the golf industry is not going to like what golfers decide to do…which is to not play golf.

 Since I am in the golf marketing field I can tell you golf is going to be tough to market….not impossible, just very tough.